opensearch-project/OpenSearch/TRIAGING.md

 Meetings are 55 minutes and structured as follows:

 1. Initial Gathering: As we gather, feel free to turn on video and engage in informal and open-to-all conversation.
-After a bit a volunteer will share their screen and proceed with the agenda.
+After a bit a volunteer take the role of triage facilitator, will share their screen and proceed with the agenda.
-2. Collect attendee annotations: The meeting driver will ask all triage attendee to post a link to their GitHub profile, these will be collected and assembled these into a signature to annotation all issues triaged during this meeting.
+2. Record attendees: The facilitator will ask attendee to share a link to their GitHub profile, these links will be collected and assemebled into a signature to annotate [1] issues triaged this meeting.
    - Format of annotation should follow ``[Triage - attendees [1](https://github.com/peternied), [2](...)]``
 3. Announcements: If there are any announcements to be made they will happen at the start of the meeting.
 4. Review of New Issues: The meetings always start with reviewing all untriaged [issues](https://github.com/search?q=label%3Auntriaged+is%3Aopen++repo%3Aopensearch-project%2FOpenSearch+&type=issues&ref=advsearch&s=created&o=desc) for the OpenSearch repo.
-5. Member Requests: Opportunity for any meeting member to ask for consideration of an issue or pull request.
+5. Attendee Requests: Opportunity for any meeting member to ask for consideration of an issue or pull request.
-6. Open Discussion: Allow for members of the meeting to surface any topics without issues filed or pull request created.
+6. Open Discussion: Allow for attendees to surface any topics without issues filed or pull request created.

 ### Do I need to have already contributed to the project to attend a triage meeting?